DAV Service Office at Chapter #1 is open on Tuesdays 11:00 am to 2:00 pm.

 Information and Resources for Veterans and Families

-Here at DAV Chapter No.1, we have a book full or brochures, contacts and information about all kinds of local and national programs and services for veterans of all ages and eras.
+Here at DAV Chapter No.1, we have more information about local and national programs and services for veterans of all ages and eras.

 In many cases, care and support for our family members includes resources or equipment for our families.
 Once we are out of the military, the family support resources we had are no longer open to us.
 It is essential to find alternatives.